yantonov/alias/README.md

 | Command | Arguments passed to the target |
 |---------|--------------------------------|
 | `git ci` | `commit`, `-m`, `work in progress` |

-An unterminated quote or a trailing backslash is reported as a configuration error instead of being passed on to the target program.

 **Shell alias** — prefixed with `!`, executed by the current shell:
 ```toml